How the Organic Acids Test might help turn things around!

 Sure, treating our hypothyroid state in a correct way is huge for health, energy and well-being, since thyroid hormones effect virtually every cell and organ in one’s body!
 In 2002, I went from 20 years of “hypothyroid treatment hell” with T4-only meds like Synthroid and Levoxyl, to turning my life around in a HUGE way by changing to Natural Desiccated Thyroid and finding my optimal dose, as well as optimizing issues related to years of a former bad treatment.

-So because of this debilitating fatigue, I decided to learn more about myself, and ordered an Organic Acids Test (OAT) in the summer of 2015, which is done via testing your urine.
+So because of this debilitating fatigue, I decided to learn more about myself and ordered an Organic Acids Test (OAT) in the summer of 2015 while detoxing high copper, which is done via testing your urine.
 Now it’s somewhat expensive–it can start at $345 and up from there.
 But what it can reveal about you is huge.
-I discovered, among other issues, that the copper had probably messed up my mito function, on top of having two other issues making it worse that are probably inherited—carb metabolism problem and fatty acid issue.
-But I didn’t realize the significance of the findings then!!!
+I discovered, among other issues, that I definitely have a mitochondrial problem, plus other issues that are probably inherited—carb metabolism problem and fatty acid issue.
+I started on their recommended supplements.

 WHAT ARE ORGANIC ACIDS?